- When did West Dorset Leisure Holidays begin? And how long have the holiday parks been under the current management?

 Yes, we are a member of the BH&HPA.
 The association represents over 2500 holiday parks in the UK.

-The parks are open from approximately the third weekend in March until the first weekend in November each year.
+The parks are open for owners from the beginning of March to the end of November.
 The exact dates are confirmed each year.

-Larkfield Lodges are open 46 weeks of the year, closing the middle of January and opening the middle of February each year, exact dates should be checked with the Caravan Holiday Homes Sales team.
+Larkfield Lodges are open 46 weeks of the year, closing the middle of January and opening the middle of February each year, exact dates should be checked with the Caravan Holiday Homes Sales team – firstname.lastname@example.org

 There are residential staff at Highlands End, Golden Cap, Graston Copse and Sandyholme.
 Larkfield is less than a mile from Graston Copse Holiday Park and they have the same residential staff that work between the 2 holiday parks.